hanskellner/Fusion360ImportCSVPoints/README.md

 ## Issues

+- The script does not support UTF-8 encoded files.
+For example, Excel supports saving both UTF-8 and non-UTF-8 encoded CSV files.
+Choose the non-UTF-8.
 - A large number of points can take a long time to import.
 The sample "sketcher_vr_BoxVaseFlower.csv" takes 35 seconds to import on my 2018 Mac Pro Laptop.